PVR Hunt Program Ammo Policy

 Where can I find Non-lead Ammo?

 Non-lead or copper-based ammunition is readily available.
 All major ammunition manufacturers offer a non-lead option in many big game calibers.
-Here are a few resources to explore as you prepare to join us for a non-lead ammo elk hunt on the AMB West Ranches.
+Here are a few resources to explore as you prepare to join us for a non-lead ammo elk hunt.

-- Common lead-free bullets loaded by multiple manufacturers: Barnes TTSX, Barnes TSX, Barnes LRX, Federal Trophy Copper, Nosler E-tip, Hornady GMX
+- Common lead-free bullets loaded by multiple manufacturers include: Barnes TSX, Barnes TTSX, Federal Trophy Copper, Nosler E-tip, Hornady GMX

 - A short list of online and retailer order options: